drifterz28/drifterz28/readme.md

 I work to live and not the other way around.

-I have a lot of private repos so if you do not see the kind of code on here that pleases what you are looking for you can reach out and I would be happy to share.

-I have been working with react and redux for over 8 years now and JavaScript longer than that.
-I use this github account to play and test out thoughts on my mind and this should not be how you judge someone that you would like working for you.
-If I worked on side projects and 40+ hours a week that would burn someone out and no one would be happy.

 Thanks for looking at my profile here and I hope you like what you can see.

 #### TECHNOLOGY SUMMARY